-When AUX is selected, this section of the module controls the feeds from the channels or groups to the auxiliary output busses.
+When AUX is selected, these controls adjust the feeds from the channels or groups to the

+AUX

 The ON button switches the feed from the currently assigned channel or group to that auxiliary output bus.
 Each feed can be pre or post the channel or group fader, selectable using the PRE button.